Skip to main content

 Edge Extensions

-Microsoft Edge extension publishing via Partner Center and Chromium compatibility.
+Microsoft Edge publishing through Partner Center, riding on the same Chromium compatibility.

 Related work